-Born this Way: The Era That Changed The World
+Born this Way: The Record That Changed The World

 It is the 10th anniversary of Lady Gaga’s iconic album, Born This Way.
 To celebrate such an amazing milestone, we have created a timeline of the entire Born This Way era.
 From revealing the title in 2010, to the return of Gagavision, to the edgy music videos, we have compiled this fanmade itinerary for everyone to enjoy and to take a trip down memory lane.
 We even have testimonies of major events from fans who were there firsthand.